Bloomberg owner eyes Wall Street Journal or Washington Post acquisition -report | Law-Order

 A merger with the Journal or Dow Jones would create a financial data and news giant, strengthening the grip of Bloomberg on the industry while drawing scrutiny from antitrust regulators.
 Bloomberg is the world's 12th richest person, with an estimated net worth of $76.8 billion, according to Forbes' calculations.
 According to Axios, Bloomberg sees Dow Jones, also the publisher of Barron's and MarketWatch, as the ideal fit but would buy the Post if Bezos was interested in selling.

-Bloomberg L.P. and Dow Jones did not immediately respond to Reuters' requests for comment.
+A Bloomberg L.P. spokesman dismissed the report as speculation and said, "there is nothing to comment on."
+Dow Jones did not immediately respond to Reuters' request for comment.
 Michael Bloomberg and Bezos did not immediately respond to requests for comment, and a spokesman for Rupert Murdoch declined to comment.
 It is unclear if Murdoch - who is trying to reunite his News Corp and Fox Corp assets - would be open to considering an offer from Bloomberg, one person said.

 ANTITRUST INTEREST Antitrust experts agreed that the merger of Bloomberg and Dow Jones' business news divisions would drive significant scrutiny from U.S. regulators, especially as the Biden administration has taken a more muscular approach to enforcing antitrust laws.